Cherokee County Conservation Board

 Hawkeyes

 This after school outdoors club is geared towards 5th-8th graders and focuses on outdoor recreation.
 Typically, students meet after school for 1.5 hours about 10 times a year.
 Each class provides hands-on programming on a different topic.
 Past topics have included birding, fishing, fly fishing, trapping, orienteering, building animal homes, snowshoeing, cross country skiing, and more.
-Each year, hunter safety is included as well.
+Hunter safety can be included as well.
 Currently, this program is only in the Cherokee school system, but can easily be incorporated into other schools with the help of a teacher.

 Envirothon